Teamwork Makes the Dream Work

 Today I am proud to announce that I was asked to contribute a chapter for the second edition of the Success University for Women book.
 The first edition was a critically acclaimed bestseller and an inspiration for women everywhere.
 It is a huge honor to be part of such a prestigious publication and a privilege to contribute alongside such accomplished women leaders.

 It’s not rocket science or a difficult process to build a powerful team, one that embodies ‘teamwork makes the dream work.’
-It’s thoughtful, consistent and heartfelt steps that create open communication, transparency and honesty between team members and helps teams achieve things that once were unimaginable.
-These accomplishments are often due to the 5C’s of Team Success, which I detail in the book:
+It’s thoughtful, consistent and heartfelt steps that create open communication, transparency and honesty between team members, creates a better work environment, and helps teams achieve things that once were unimaginable.
+These team building accomplishments are often due to the 5C’s of Team Success, which I detail in the book:

 - Create Clarity.
 Take time to define the team vision, values and goals.